 We cannot divide lavender plants because they are shrubs growing from a single stem and root system unlike other non-woody plants.

 As mentioned, growing from seed is okay if you don’t mind how long it takes (months) and what you get.
 Because lavender cross-pollinates, the seeds, if viable (and not sterile) will likely provide hybridized plants not true to the parent.

 So, does that matter?
 It’s up to you.
 If you still get plants you love, it’s fine.

 Keep in mind that lavender seeds are short-lived, often viable for just a year.
 Store seeds in fridge and chill at 4°C (40°F) for four weeks before germinating.
 Lavender is prone to damping off disease so aim for a low-humidity growing environment to help prevent it.

 The faster way to propagate lavender is to take cuttings and root them.

-Ultimately, hardwood cuttings are slower growing than semi-ripe but more reliable in the long run in part because a period of vernalization (hardening off for at least 6 weeks in winter) toughens them up.
+Ultimately, hardwood cuttings are slower growing than semi-ripe but more reliable in the long run because they are less susceptible to drying out.

 Layering and Hilling

 Layering is a method where you keep the plant in place in the garden and pin some stems to the ground where they will gradually form roots at the contact points.
 You may notice that some plants like raspberries do this naturally.

 If the stems do not bend right to the ground, you can also do layering with flower pots, pinning the stem to a container of moistened potting mix.
 Mulch the container for the winter to prevent weather damage.